CChanArt/CChanArt.github.io/README.md

 This is my personal / professional website.
 It contains my basic info, along with links to my social media and how to contact me.

-My resume and work portfolio can be accessed here as well.
+My resume can be accessed here as well.